Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

 and yet

-We will also say that jet $(f, G)$ has {\em a corner at infinity in the direction of the line} $\{tv : t\in\R\}$ (where $v\in\R^{n}\setminus\{0\}$) provided that there exist sequences $(x_k)_k, (z_k)_k$ satisfying the above properties with $P_X$ being the orthogonal projection onto the hyperplane $X$ perpendicular to $v$.
-For instance, the function $f(x,y)$ of Example \ref{essentially coercive corner at infinite in R2}, when restricted to the sequences $(x_k)_k$, $(z_k)_k$ defined there, gives an instance of a jet that has a corner at infinity directed by the line $y=0$.
+We will also say that the jet $(f, G)$ has a corner at infinity in the direction of the line $\{tv : t\in\R\}$ (where $v\in\R^{n}\setminus\{0\}$) provided that there exist sequences $(x_k)_k, (z_k)_k$ satisfying the above properties with $P_X$ being the orthogonal projection onto the hyperplane $X$ perpendicular to $v$.} \end{definition} For instance, the function $f(x,y)$ of Example \ref{essentially coercive corner at infinite in R2}, and its gradient, when restricted to the sequences $(x_k)_k$, $(z_k)_k$ defined there, give an instance of a jet that has a corner at infinity directed by the line $x=0$.
 Of course, the pair $(f, \nabla f)$, unrestricted, provides another instance.
 In this case it is natural to say that the function $f$ itself has a corner at infinity.
-More pathological examples can be given in higher dimensions: for instance, the directions of the corners at infinity of the function
+More pathological examples can be given in higher dimensions: for instance, if $1\leq k \leq n$ then

-form a linear subspace of dimension $k$.
-Notice again that this function is essentially coercive.
-On the other hand, in dimensions greater than or equal to $3$ there are also $C^1$ convex functions with corners at infinity which are not coercive: for instance, if $2\leq k<n$ then the function
+is a convex function of class $C^\infty$ with strictly positive Hessian at every point, which has a corner at infinity in the direction of $e_j$ for every $j=k+1,\ldots,n$, and which is essentially coercive.
+On the other hand, if $n \geq 3$ and $2 \leq k <n$, then

-has a corner at infinity, and is not essentially coercive.
-Nevertheless $f$ is {\em essentially $k$-coercive} (meaning that, up to summing a linear function, $f$ can be written as $f=c\circ P$, where $P$ is the orthogonal projection onto a $k$-dimensional subspace of $X$ of $\R^n$ and $c:X\to\R$ is coercive).
+is convex and of class $C^\infty,$ $g$ has a corner at infinity in the direction of $e_j,$ for every $j=2,\ldots,k,$ and $g$ is not essentially coercive.
+Nevertheless $g$ is {\em essentially $k$-coercive} (meaning that $g$ can be written as $g=c\circ P$, where $P$ is the orthogonal projection onto a $k$-dimensional subspace of $X$ of $\R^n$ and $c:X\to\R$ is essentially coercive).

-In general it can be shown that the presence of a corner at infinity in the graph of a differentiable convex function $f:\R^n\to\R$ forces essential $k$-coercivity of $f$, for some $k\geq 2$, in a subspace of directions containing the directions of the corner.
+In general it can be shown (and in fact this is a consequence of our main results) that the presence of a corner at infinity in the graph of a differentiable convex function $f:\R^n\to\R$ forces essential $k$-coercivity of $f$, for some $k\geq 2$, in a subspace of directions containing the directions of the corner.

 We will not explicitly use the notion of corner at infinity in our proofs.
 Our reasons for introducing these objects are the facts that: 1) one way or another, corners at infinity will be to blame for most of the predicaments and technicalities involved in any attempt to solve Problem \ref{main problem} for $\mathcal{C}=C^1(\R^n)$; and 2) we firmly believe that the reader will be more able to understand the statements and proofs of the following results once he has been acquainted with this notion.
 As a matter of fact, the most technical conditions of Theorems \ref{MainTheoremWithThereExistsX} and \ref{MainTheorem1WithPThenP} below can be rephrased more intuitively in terms of corners at infinity and essential coercivity of data in the directions of those corners.